erikrose/blessings/docs/pains.rst

   and its ability to display colored text further populated the idea that such text "is ANSI".

-- The `IBM CP437`_ `code page`_ (which provided "block art" characters) paired with `ECMA-48`_ sequences supported by the MS-DOS ANSI.SYS driver to create artwork, known as `ANSI art <http://sixteencolors.net/>`_.
+- The various code pages used in MS-DOS Personal Computers, providing "block art" characters in the 8th bit (int 127-255), paired with `ECMA-48`_ sequences supported by the MS-DOS `ANSI.SYS`_ driver to create artwork, known as `ANSI art <http://pc.textmod.es/>`_.

-  This is purely an American misnomer, because early IBM PC and clones in the European nations did not ship with the `IBM CP437`_ `code page`_ by default.

-  Many people now mistake the difference between "ASCII art" and "ANSI art" to be whether or not block art and other characters from the `IBM CP437`_ code page are used.
-Where even such "ASCII art" may contain `ECMA-48`_ color codes!

 - The ANSI terminal database entry and its many descendants in the `terminfo database